History of the Mediterranean region: Middle Ages

+Early Arab (Islamic) period

 Another power was rising in the east, that of Islam, whilst the Eastern Roman Empire and Sassanid Persian empires were both weakened by centuries of stalemate warfare during the Roman–Persian Wars.
 In a series of rapid Muslim conquests, the Arab armies, motivated by Islam and led by the Caliphs and skilled military commanders such as Khalid ibn al-Walid, swept through most of the Middle East; reducing Byzantine lands by more than half and completely engulfing the Persian lands.

 The Arab invasions disrupted the trade relations between Western and Eastern Europe while cutting the trade route with Oriental lands.
 This however had the indirect effect of promoting the trade across the Caspian Sea.
 The export of grains from Egypt was re-routed towards the Eastern world.
 Oriental goods like silk and spices were carried from Egypt to ports like Venice and Constantinople by sailors and Jewish merchants.
 The Viking raids further disrupted the trade in western Europe and brought it to a halt.
 However, the Norsemen developed the trade from Norway to the White Sea, while also trading in luxury goods from Spain and the Mediterranean.
 The Byzantines in the mid-8th century retook control of the area around the north-eastern part of the Mediterranean.
 Venetian ships from the 9th century armed themselves to counter the harassment by Arabs while concentrating trade of oriental goods at Venice.

 The powerful and long-lived Bulgarian Empire was the main European rival in the region of the Mediterranean Balkan peninsula between the 7th and the 14th centuries, creating an important cultural, political, linguistic and religious legacy during the Middle Ages.